geocrystal/sun_times/README.md

 Results

-- Calculated times are within the margin of error and are effectively identical to NOAA's apparent times — differences are typically under 1 minute.
+- Calculated times are within the margin of error and are effectively identical to NOAA's apparent times.
+Differences are typically under 1 minute.
-- Solar noon calculations are especially close (typically within 1 minute).
 - Tested locations include New York, London, Tokyo and Sydney.
 Example: New York on 2025-11-05 matched NOAA apparent sunrise/sunset closely (06:31 / 16:47 local).

 ## Installation